HOME: www.hiltonpond.org

 INTRODUCTION

-During selected education programs and field trips at the Center, free-flying wild birds are mist-netted or live-trapped; identified, measured, and banded under permit and according to procedures prescribed by the federal Bird Banding Laboratory (BBL) and the ad hoc North American Banding Council (NABC); held for short periods for exhibition to various audiences; and released unharmed.
+During selected education programs and field trips at the Center, free-flying wild birds are mist-netted or live-trapped; identified, measured, and banded under permit and according to procedures prescribed by the federal Bird Banding Laboratory (BBL) and the ad hoc North American Banding Council (NABC); safely held for short periods for discussion and exhibition to various audiences; photographed (if desired); and released unharmed.
 Data collected during the banding process are maintained in the Center's education department, become part of the Center's permanent research database, and are submitted for inclusion in the files of the BBL, a division of the U.S. Geological Survey in Laurel MD.

 To assure that educational banding activities are conducted effectively, humanely, and legally, the Center has established a protocol for all banding conducted in public view.
-This protocol reflects that captured birds' health and safety are paramount.

 BENEFITS OF EDUCATIONAL BIRD BANDING PROGRAMS AT